-Use the agents panel on GitHub to start, monitor, and manage agent sessions across your repositories.
+Use the agents panel on GitHub to monitor and manage agent sessions across your repositories.

 Monitor agent activity